nom3ad/fluent-plugin-keyvalue-parser/README.md

     By default it is "="
 - **adjustment_rules**

-    Regular expression rules for some keys, repesented as json , to adjust parsed records accordingly.
+    Regular expression rules for some keys, represented as json , to adjust parsed records accordingly.

     {key1:regex1,key2:regex2}